cables-gl/cables_docs/md/faq/patch_permissions/patch_permissions.md

 On top of all the other permissions that full access grants to collaborators, the owner can make other people owner of the patch.
 The owner is the person to be shown in all the [overviews for patches](/patches) on cables.gl and can configure some options for exports that need third-party credentials (i.e. [github-pages](../../4_export_embed/dev_embed/export_netlify/export_netlify) or [netlify](../../4_export_embed/dev_embed/export_github/export_github)).

+Also the owner of a patch will be in charge to manage all requests for access.